lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

 //  External SPI flash, range mode, no move speed_cmd(1, 0x0, 0, 1, 0) ||
 ```

+Now we get a table of Read Operations Per 2 Seconds (second column), for data sizes ranging from 1 byte to 256 bytes (first column)...

 ```
 Speed Test for Internal Flash ROM...